Cuisinart ICE-70 Ice Cream Maker

-Cuisinart has all but locked down the U.S. market for ice-less, compressor-less ice cream machines, but many people might still balk at spending over $100 on a single-use appliance like the Cuisinart Cool Creations Ice Cream Maker.
-We wanted to see if the product was worth the high price, so we threw it a softball, using it to make a quart of vanilla ice cream, and boy, did it hit a home run!
+Cuisinart has all but locked down the U.S. market for ice-less, compressor-less ice cream machines, but many people might still balk at spending over $100 on a single-purpose appliance, like the Cuisinart ICE-70 Ice Cream Maker.
+We wanted to see if the product was worth the high price, so we tried it out by making a quart of vanilla ice cream.

 Performance: Set it and forget it

-We started by combining and chilling ingredients for a vanilla ice cream recipe and pouring the mixture into the prepared freezer bowl of the Cuisinart Cool Creations Ice Cream Maker.
-The mixing arm stood precariously until topped with the large clear cover, which fit snugly, holding it in place.
+We started by combining and chilling ingredients for a vanilla ice cream recipe and poured the mixture into the prepared freezer bowl.
+The mixing arm was wobbly until we put on the cover, which fit snugly and held the arm in place.

-We selected the preset mode for Ice Cream (you can also choose Gelato or Sorbet) and pressed Start.
-The machine kicked on, initiating a 25-minute countdown.
-While somewhat noisy, the volume wasn’t too bothersome; still, we were a bit startled by the beep signaling the ice cream was ready.
-The good news is that if you want to do something in a nearby room, you’ll be able to hear when your dessert is done.
+We selected the preset mode for Ice Cream (you can also choose Gelato or Sorbet), pressed Start, and the machine kicked on, initiating a 25-minute countdown.
+While this ice maker is somewhat noisy, we weren't too bothered by the volume; still, we were a bit startled by the beep signaling that the ice cream was ready.
+Luckily, a loud alert means that you'll definitely hear it, even if you're in another room.

 Design: Show it off or tuck it away